aegis-dev/cuipod/README.md

 # cuipod
 Simple yet flexible framework for Gemini protocol servers

-Framework is written in C# and based on .NET Core 3.0 framework.
+Framework is written in C# and based on .NET 5.0 framework.
 The project is still in very early stage so bugs are expected.
 Feel free to raise an issue ticket or even raise PR!

 ## Example